Autonomous Robotic Systems in Space Exploration

 **Curiosity**, launched to Mars in 2011, is the largest and most complex rover ever sent to the planet.
 About the size of a small car, Curiosity is equipped with a host of advanced scientific instruments to analyze rocks and soil, search for signs of water and organic compounds, and measure surface radiation.

-See also Notable Asteroids in the Asteroid Belt
+See also Exploring Jupiter's Trojan Asteroid Belt

 One of Curiosity’s most important discoveries is evidence that Mars once had liquid water and conditions that could have supported microbial life.
 Curiosity has provided valuable data about the Martian surface that will help shape future missions to explore the planet.